Skip to main content

 Custom holding constant

-Similarly to the Funnels, you can set a custom holding constant for the retention analysis.
+Similar to Funnels, you can set a custom holding constant for the retention analysis.
 To continue our example, we will set the Custom holding constant to subscription_id.

-This will measure the retention rate of users who have performed the payment_received event with the same subscription_id as the subscription started.
-This is crucial for correct attribution of the retaining events.
+This measures the retention rate of users who performed the payment_received event with the same subscription_id as the one their subscription was started with.
+This is crucial for correctly attributing the retaining events.

 info

-Similarly to the funnels, the Analyze uniques by config will change the target entity for the retention analysis.
-You can switch to Groups to measure the retention rate of Groups that have performed the payment_received event after a single user from the group performs the subscription_started event.
+As with funnels, the Analyze uniques by config changes the target entity for the retention analysis.
+You can switch to Groups to measure the retention rate of groups that performed the payment_received event after a single user from the group performed the subscription_started event.

 Measurement types